mbarkhau/bumpver/README.rst

     v202207.18134

-The ``pycalver bump`` command will parse specified/configured files for such strings and rewrite them with an updated version string.
+The ``pycalver bump`` command will parse the files you configure in ``setup.cfg`` for such strings and rewrite them with an updated version string.

 The format accepted by PyCalVer can be parsed with this regular
 expression: